michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.3.4 =
+- Improved a performance in the setting pages.

 = 3.3.3 =
 - Fixed a bug that caused illegal string offset warnings with stored template data.